How to Extend Polyform Puzzler

 i_coords, i_aspect = self.pieces['I'][1]

 The "I" pentomino has two aspects: horizontal and vertical.
 The first aspect will be vertical because its coordinates sort first, so we take the second, horizontal aspect.
-We could also ensure that only one aspect exists using the technique from Customize Piece Data.
+We could also ensure that only one aspect exists using the technique from Customize Piece Aspects.

 Since the "X" piece is fixed, the "I" piece cannot overlap it, so we'll start just to the right of "X", and end at the right end of the puzzle: